Karkowin/strapi_monolith_docker/README.md

 ## Project Initialization and Volume Linking

-Strapi Docker offers flexibility in project initialization and volume linking, allowing you to seamlessly start a new project or continue working on an existing one based on your environment variables and linked volumes.
+Strapi Monolith Docker offers flexibility in project initialization and volume linking, allowing you to seamlessly start a new project or continue working on an existing one based on your environment variables and linked volumes.

 ### Automatic Project Creation

-When the Strapi Docker container starts and detects no existing project or if the project directory name does not match the environment variable `STRAPI_APP_NAME`, it automatically creates a new project based on the specified environment variable.
+When the Strapi Monolith Docker container starts and detects no existing project or if the project directory name does not match the environment variable `STRAPI_APP_NAME`, it automatically creates a new project based on the specified environment variable.

 ### Volume Linking for Existing Projects